Skills Over MCPs: Context-Efficient Agent Capabilities

 • Lists available tools with one-line descriptions

-Here's the beautiful part—each script is completely self-contained using Python's PEP 723 standard:
+Each script is fully self-contained using Python's PEP 723 standard:

 #!/usr/bin/env -S uv run --script